xjenny2/genetics-svgs-final/README.md

 #### Notes:
 - still working on the data parsing (in functionsgnomad.py)--may change in future
 - Destination file must exist ahead of time.
-Program could be altered to create + write to a new file by deleting `if os.path.isfile(args.destination:` and `else: print error` from [these](https://github.com/xjenny2/genetics-svgs-final/blob/75bfab5b1b99c582cc2cf6f4714cd06bf0e926e5/generalsvg_gnomad.py#L13) [lines](https://github.com/xjenny2/genetics-svgs-final/blob/698da93c3bceda3f2280dd4ae8d22658e40080c0/generalsvg_gnomad.py#L226) of code.
+Program could be altered to create + write to a new file by deleting `if os.path.isfile(args.destination:` and `else: print error` from [these](https://github.com/xjenny2/genetics-svgs-final/blob/75bfab5b1b99c582cc2cf6f4714cd06bf0e926e5/generalsvg_gnomad.py#L13) [lines](https://github.com/xjenny2/genetics-svgs-final/blob/698da93c3bceda3f2280dd4ae8d22658e40080c0/generalsvg_gnomad.py#L226) of code and then unindenting the code block.